FrancescoBonizzi/Darwinizator/README.md

 - Every carnivorous will search for herbivore to eat
 - Every animal will try to reproduce
 - Every animal will die of old age

+# What's the goal?
+The goal is to see how this little world behaves and how the population will look like after some times.
+In particular, when the animal reproduce, they will generate some random specie traits and I'd like too see which qualities will reproduce more and how far the specie will be compared to the beginning.

 # Building
 Simply clone this repository and build the `Darwinizator.sln` solution.